iStreamPlanet/github-actions/helmfile-lock-stale/README.md

   helmfile-lock-is-stale:
     description: "Whether the helmfile lock is stale or not"
     value: ${{ steps.main.outputs.helmfile-lock-is-stale }}
-  helmfile-lock-staleness-delta:
+  helmfile-lock-staleness-delta-approx:
-    description: "How many days stale is the lock"
+    description: "How many days stale is the lock approximately"
-    value: ${{ steps.main.outputs.helmfile-lock-staleness-delta }}
+    value: ${{ steps.main.outputs.helmfile-lock-staleness-delta-approx }}
 ```

 ## Examples